OFFICE: Life Sciences Building, Room 3-19, 516.572.9630

 - Nursing students are required to submit evidence of a physical examination, antibody

-titers, and inoculations prior to their first clinical assignment in NUR 101 Fundamental
+titers, and inoculations prior to their first day of classes in NUR 101 Fundamental

 of Nursing and annually thereafter.